jennguyen1/nhuyhoa/_posts/2016-01-28-Multiple-Sample-Tests.md

 $$s^2_p = \frac{(n_1 - 1)s^2_1 + (n_2 - 1) s^2_2}{n_1 - 1 + n_2 - 1}$$

-which is a weighted average of the sample means.
+which is a weighted average of the sample variances.

 The statistic $$T$$ ~ $$t_{n_1 + n_2 - 2}$$.